exlee/tmplr/README.md

 This variable can be both in filename and in file content, e.g. `example1.tmplr`:

 ```
-{### FILE hello_{{name}}.txt ###}
+{### FILE hello_{{ name }}.txt ###}
-Hello, dear {{name}}!
+Hello, dear {{ name }}!
 ```

 There is no template functions or anything whatsoever.
 Only simple substitution!

-*IMPORTANT: There can be NO SPACES between braces and variable name.*

 ### CLI

 Once you have your .tmplr you can simply:

 ```
-stemple do /path/to/example1.tmplr John
+tmplr make /path/to/example1.tmplr John
 ```

 which would create `hello_John.txt` with `Hello, dear John!` in the current directory.

 Note that:
 - 2nd positional (name), always have to be present, even if there is no `{{name}}` in the template!
-- remaining arguments should be provided in `key=value` form, e.g. `stemple /path/to/some.tmplr MyFile a=1 b=9`
+- remaining arguments should be provided in `key=value` form, e.g. `tmplr /path/to/some.tmplr MyFile a=1 b=9`

 ### Templates directory

-If you run `stemple list` you'll get (probably empty) listing of your local templates directory along with a line indicating where your template directory is (_spoiler alert: XDGConfig directory_).
+If you run `tmplr list` you'll get (probably empty) listing of your local templates directory along with a line indicating where your template directory is (_spoiler alert: XDGConfig directory_).

 E.g. for me it's:
 ```
-[~]> stemple list
+[~]> tmplr list
-Templates in: /Users/xlii/.config/stemple
+Listing template dir: /Users/xlii/.config/tmplr
 - script.tmplr
 ```

-This "script" is a `script.tmplr` template that I can use to easily produce files from this template using a simple `stemple script MyScriptName` command.
+This "script" is a `script.tmplr` template that I can use to easily produce files from this template using a simple `tmplr script MyScriptName` command.

 ## TODO

 - Add feedback regarding creation of the templates
 - Add current tmplr version
 - Add "preview" command for templates
-- Add own templates into dir
+- Add own templates as examples
+- Add filters for variables (upper/lower)
+- Add special variables (for creating things based on paths, e.g. for Elixir `alpha/bravo/charlie/delta.ex` would be `defmodule Alpha.Bravo.Charlie.Delta`)